 60 g (2 oz) butter melted or cold pressed macadamia nut or coconut oil

-1 tablespoon manuka honey or pure maple syrup (optional)
+1 tablespoon raw honey or pure maple syrup (optional)

-Combine smashed roasted pumpkin with the manuka honey and melted butter.
+- Combine smashed roasted pumpkin with the raw honey and melted butter.

-Serve warm or at room temperature. (see serving suggestions)
+- Serve warm or at room temperature, see notes + inspiration.

 Enjoy plain and simple with a cup of green or chai tea.